arkanelinux/arkdep/README.md

 Once ardep is installed you should prepare the overlay located at `/arkdep/overlay`.
 The overlay is copied directly on to the root filesystem of a new deployment, create directories inside of it as-if it were a root filesystem.
 For example, `/arkdep/overlay/etc` will be your `/etc` folder.

 You will most likely wish to add the following to the overlay;
-- passwd, shadow, group, subgid and subuid files containing only entries for root and normal user accounts, system accounts will be supplied via the images and are stored seperate in `/usr/lib`.
+- passwd, shadow, group, subgid and subuid files containing only entries for root and normal user accounts, system accounts will be supplied via the images and are stored separate in `/usr/lib`.
+- fstab file with at least a writable `/var` subvolume configured
-- Optionally an fstab, locale.conf/locale.gen, localtime symlink and custom dracut configuration
+- Optionally a locale.conf/locale.gen, localtime symlink and custom dracut configuration

 Here is a reference fstab file, take note of the `subvol` mount option;
 ```shell